malenanm/dj-technical-assignment-news-category/README.md

    - The **News Category Dataset** will be used to train the semantic search model.

 2. **Preprocessing**:
-   - Cleaning, tokenizing, and transforming the data into a format compatible with embedding models.
+   - Cleaning, splitting, and transforming the data into a format compatible with embedding models.

 3. **Modeling**:
    - Generating embeddings using pre-trained models such as **Sentence Transformers**.
-   - Integrating **GPT-4** for generative tasks like summarization and question answering.
+   - Integrating **MistralAL** for generative tasks like summarization and question answering.

 4. **Search Pipeline**:
    - **User input**: A semantic query.
    - **Initial retrieval**: Filters based on embeddings.
-   - **Refinement**: Generating relevant responses or summaries using GPT-4.
+   - **Refinement**: Generating relevant responses or summaries using MistralAI.

 5. **Evaluation**:
    - The model will be evaluated based on: